 Trustees, Employees, Former Trustees, and Former Employees are encouraged to promptly report any violations of the Code to the Chair of the Board of Trustees or LIPA's General Counsel and shall cooperate in any official investigation of such violations.
 LIPA shall also maintain an ethics hotline.
-Ethics complaints may currently be filed by calling (844) 915-1626 or online at lipower.ethicspoint.com.
+Ethics complaints may currently be filed by calling (844) 915- 1626 or online <a href="https://example.com/here.at/lipower.ethicspoint.com/here.at/l

-The identify of a Trustee, Employee, Former Trustee, or Former Trustee who reports a violation of the Code and the substance of his or her allegations shall be kept confidential to the extent possible.
+The identity of a Trustee, Employee, Former Trustee, or Former Trustee Employee, or member of the public who reports a violation of the Code and the substance of his or her allegations shall be kept confidential to the extent possible.